 Compared to other appliances, dishwashers require more frequent cleaning and maintenance.
 So, you can DIY cleaning once a month and go for professional servicing every six months.

 Yes, you can use vinegar to clean your dishwasher.
-You will need to add one cup of white vinegar to a dishwasher-safe bowl and place it inside your dishwasher.
+Add one cup of white vinegar to a dishwasher-safe bowl and place it inside your dishwasher.
 Activate a hot water cycle on the dishwasher.

-After a cycle, it’s recommended to leave the dishwasher door open for a while because keeping it closed creates a warm, moist environment that is ideal for mold and other microbes.
+After a cycle, leaving the dishwasher door open for a while is recommended because keeping it closed creates a warm, moist environment ideal for mold and other microbes.

-Depending on the washing program, modern dishwashers use approximately 0.8kWh to 1.5kWh per load to heat, pump, and recycle the water inside the appliance.
+Modern dishwashers use approximately 0.8kWh to 1.5kWh per load, depending on the washing program, to heat, pump, and recycle the water inside the appliance.

-Dishes, whether clean or dirty, can stay in the dishwasher for up to four days.
+Clean or dirty dishes can stay in the dishwasher for up to four days.
 Longer than that permits bacterial survival, reproduction, and spread.

-Whenever possible, avoid using the heat-dry cycle on your dishwasher.
+Avoid using the heat-dry cycle on your dishwasher whenever possible.
 Alternatively, choose the air-dry cycle.
 This setting dries your dishes using air that is at room temperature.
 It’s simpler on your appliance and more effective.

-It may be worthwhile to make an occasional repair, but if several components fail at once, servicing is not advised.
+It may be worthwhile to repair occasionally, but servicing is not advised if several components fail at once.